Georges7Haddad/Chat-Service/README.md

 In the unit tests, I mocked a nonfunctional database to test some more exceptions.

+I also have deployment tests that run on the development environment before deploying to production.

 ## Features

  - I implemented a middleware to catch all exceptions.